tiacsys/bridle/doc/lpnb/gs_installing.rst

    * To work with a specific state, the revision is the SHA (for example, ``4b44408145d4843f2bf13952a7723680240d0f95``).

 #.
-Initialize west with the revision of the |LPNB| that you want to check out,
+Initialize west with the revision of |BRIDLE| that you want to check out,
    replacing *BRIDLE_revision* with the revision:

    .. parsed-literal::